ZimbiX/pathfinder-elm/README.md

 - Instantly replay game history upon page reload part-way through a game (no animation), but preserve how receiving an event from the opponent applies it as normal interaction (with animation)
 - Disable local interaction while it's the opponent's move
 - Display link for sharing with a friend to play against
-- Refactor to provide an event for the popup dismiss button
 - Call `switchMazes` from somewhere better
 - Count moves and wall hits and show this in the winning message
 - Prevent touchscreen button lag